-In this article, I’m going to show you how to plan for a wildlife photography trip if you’re inexperienced and want to go beyond your comfort zone.
+I’m a wildlife artist and I need to work from photographs, that’s why I travel so much.
+In this post, I’m going to show you how to plan for a wildlife photography trip if you’re inexperienced.

 First of all, make a wishlist of animals and places to see, choose the time available to you, determine your budget, narrow it down to a practical list, buy a guidebook and select some affordable kit.
 Get to know your camera well, and get going.